cbeveridge74/cbeveridge74/README.md

 ## 🧭 Summary
 Versatile engineer with a track record of transforming complex or legacy products into clean, modular systems.
-I specialise in **front-end architecture, UX consistency, and long-term maintainability** — using whatever tech stack fits the problem.
+Specialising in **front-end architecture, UX consistency, and long-term maintainability** — using whatever tech stack fits the problem.
 Equally comfortable designing component frameworks, streamlining build pipelines, or bridging UI and backend logic.

-I value **clarity**: my work focuses on patterns that scale, stay readable, and minimise regression risk.
+Valuing **clarity**: my work focuses on patterns that scale, stay readable, and minimise regression risk.

 ---